Commercial Renovation Cost in Vancouver BC (2026)

 Restaurant / Medical / Premium Retail

-Full-scale renovation with commercial kitchen installation, specialized ventilation, custom fixtures, premium finishes, extensive plumbing, and complex permit requirements.
-Includes restaurants, dental clinics, medical offices, and flagship retail spaces.
+Full-scale renovation with commercial kitchen installation, specialized ventilation (Type I hood, make-up air), custom fixtures, premium finishes, extensive plumbing, and complex permit requirements.
+Includes restaurants, dental clinics, medical offices, and flagship retail.
+At $200–$300+ per square foot, this scope triggers the most extensive BC Building Code review including fire safety, accessibility compliance, and change-of-use permitting.
+Timelines of 16–20 weeks are typical due to permit complexity.

 What Affects Your Commercial Renovation Cost?